 “Learning about goal setting you need to take steps to achieve them.
 I studied to get my license and to quit drinking.
 This helped me to get up early and be organised.”

 “I know more about what’s right and what’s wrong like when I go to mums house in the weekend to hang out with them instead of hanging with the boys.
 I stay home more often….coz im focussed.

-‘I used the STAR model (Stop Think Act Reflect).
+‘I used the STARS model (Stop Think Act Reflect So what).
 My mates came over and tried to peer pressure me to go out there with them but said no because I thought about the consequence.”

 “My youth worker looks at the good side of me.
 Gives me thoughts about the future.
-My MYND social worker helps me with things to get me further in the wider world”.
+They helped me with things to get me further in the wider world”.